leonstel/leonstel.github.io/blogs/gmap5.md

     if(!profXMarker) throw Error('marker not found');

-    //
-    const recruited: string[] = Store.get('recruited');
+    // Discover mutants that are not yet recruited const recruited: string[] = Store.get('recruited');

-    const mutantsInRange: string[] = this.markers
+    // Returns an array of mutant markers that are in range of professor X const mutantsInRange: string[] = this.markers
         .filter((marker: MutantMarker) => {

-            // only check if marker is not yet recruited and is a discoverable mutant if(isDiscoverableMutant(marker) && !recruited.find( id => id === marker.data.mutant.id)){
+            // Only mutants that are not yet recruited could be discovered if(isDiscoverableMutant(marker) && !recruited.find( id => id === marker.data.mutant.id)){

                 // Helper method in src/app/map/markers.ts